-The first day of Advent this year is December 1st.
+The first day of Advent 2020 is November 29th.
 If you and your family would like to begin this simple, slowing-down-the-season practice, you could begin with this tradition.